Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

 Finally, we study a reduction rule to bound the size of each border bag.

-\begin{myrule} If there is a big border bag $B$, then delete all edges in $B$ and, moreover, for each attached bag that shares a vertex $v$ with $B$, add $2k+1$ new vertices and add edges so that these newly added vertices and $v$ form a clique. \end{myrule}
+\begin{myrule} If there is a border bag~$B$ of size at least $2k+3$, then delete all edges in $E(B)$ and, moreover, for each attached bag that shares a vertex~$v$ with~$B$, add $2k+1$ new vertices and add edges so that these newly added vertices and~$v$ form a clique. \end{myrule}

-\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] Let $v$ be a vertex in $G-X$ adjacent to a vertex $x\in X$.
-Then there is exactly one bag in $\cB(G-X)$ that contains $v$ and is attached to $x$. \end{lemma}
+\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] Let~$v$ be a vertex in $G-X$ adjacent to a vertex $x\in X$.
+Then there is exactly one bag in $\cB(G-X)$ that contains~$v$ and is attached to~$x$. \end{lemma}